WOW: At home with Suzie Moncrieff the creator of WearableArt

 This is a close mother-daughter pair: “Growing up with mum, money was tight but I never felt like I did without.
 It was a creative environment and a home of beauty and wonder,” says Emma, who now lives with her daughter Daisy in the house next door.

 “I’m so proud of Emma,” says Suzie.
 “She’s talented, there’s so much detail in her pieces, and they take many months to complete.”

-• Suzie says she and the team are putting their all into the 30th-anniversary show.
-“I’m so excited to be collaborating with this group of inspiring creatives.”
+• Suzie says she and the team put their all into the 30th-anniversary show.
 First-time attendees are often blown away by the scale and spectacle of WOW.

 • The show is divided into different “worlds” (categories) with some repeated each year such as ‘Avant-garde’ and ‘Aotearoa’, some every second year (the popular ‘Bizarre Bra’) and one-off themes such as this year’s ‘Under the Microscope’ and ‘Reflective Surfaces’.

 • Wearable art is a difficult concept to explain to the uninitiated, says Suzie.
 For the first show in 1987, she realized that to help people understand the idea of three-dimensional art displayed on the human body, she needed something to show people, so she created a mask from the pelvic bones of two dead cows and artist friend Sally Burton created a piece made from gourds.